google/mtail/docs/Deploying.md

 mtail --progs /etc/mtail --logs /var/log/syslog --poll_interval 250ms
 ```

-*N.B.* `mtail` will only discover new files if using `fsnotify`.
-If you rely on polling mode, then only the files that mtail sees at program startup will be watched.

 ### Disabling `fsnotify`

 In some cases, the log watcher can not process update events from the kernel fast enough and you may see